-*This is an estimate value of the cost for tuition and fees.
-Amounts may vary depending on the program selected, state of residence, number of transfer credits applied to the selected program hours, the pace and satisfactory completion of the selected program credit hours, receipt of scholarship and/or grant amounts, and adjustments to tuition or fees as described in the Catalog Right to Modify Tuition section.
+*This is an estimated value of the cost for tuition and fees.
+Amounts may vary depending on number of transfer credits applied to the selected program hours, the pace and satisfactory completion of the selected program credit hours, receipt of scholarship and/or grant amounts, and adjustments to tuition or fees as described in the Catalog Right to Modify Tuition section.

 It is a state of California requirement that a student who pays his or her tuition is required to pay a state-imposed assessment for the Student Tuition Recovery Fund.
 For more information and to see if you must pay the state-imposed assessment for Student Tuition Recovery Fund (STRF) click here.

-Select students that fully meet our scholarship eligibility requirements will receive a scholarship covering full tuition for the duration of the program.* As long as you continue to meet the scholarship terms, stay continuously enrolled in the program, and maintain good academic standing, you will only be responsible for program fees and half of the program tuition costs.
+Select students that fully meet our scholarship eligibility requirements will receive a scholarship covering half of the program tuition costs for the duration of the program.* As long as you continue to meet the scholarship terms, stay continuously enrolled in the program, and maintain good academic standing, you will only be responsible for program fees and half of the program tuition costs.

 In order to meet the scholarship eligibility requirements, all applicants must:

 *Scholarships are applied only to program tuition costs and will cover half, or fifty percent (50%) of each tuition charge for the duration of the program as long as the eligible student continues to meet the qualification requirements listed above.
 Scholarship recipients will be responsible for paying all fees, half of the program tuition costs, and any additional costs associated with the program.
 Scholarship recipients are ineligible to apply for any additional grant or scholarship program offered by the College.